AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 ### Example 2: Use selectedAssets property in addition to the path property

 Use the `path` property to define the folder name that displays automatically when the Asset Selector is rendered.
 In addition, use the `selectedAssets` property to define the IDs for the assets that you need to select within the folder.
+Moreover, when you want to display assets that are pre-defined within the folder, you can use selectedAssets property.

    ![selected-assets-example](assets/selected-assets-example-vanilla.png)